Planning for a Skydive but can’t gather the courage to do it? Remember, Skydiving Isn’t Scary!

 Cost: Eur 209 for the tandem jump and Eur 115 for videography and photos

 After the instruction and meeting the video guy (who provided me with the precious memories of the entire experience), I was helped to suit-up and be ready for the big moment.

 It felt like an eternity sitting in the aircraft and about to jump for the first time.
 The moment the aircraft took the flight and until it hit the 4,000m height mark (the height we were supposed to jump from) every second felt like a lifetime.
 I remember being the only first tandem jumper in the entire lot.
 Everyone else was much experienced and seemed worry-less.

 The first few seconds were a total blackout and I don’t remember anything about it either.
 But as I caught hold of me and started freefalling face-down, I realised that I completely forgot what form I was supposed to take during freefall, but Steffen forced me into the correct position. (watching this happen on the video was pretty hilarious, I look sheepishly scared coming out of the aircraft!)

 I hear Steffen’s voice in my ear as he unfastened the harness and asked if I’m alright.
 Nodding unceasingly with all the life in me, I spat a weak Yes.
 Steffen then asked me if I wanted some spins on Parachute, and I said Hell yeah!
 Then he spun our parachute 3-4 times to left and right and it was fun.

 Wow, the entire experience was nothing like I had imagined.

 It was the best moment of my life which I couldn’t express in words — all I can say is that Skydiving is intoxicating more than any drug on this planet, it’s enough to mess with your head!

-And here’s a quick video of the entire experience:
+And here’s a quick video of the entire experience from my Youtube Channel: